Poor weight gain in children older than two years of age

 This topic will discuss the etiology and approach to poor weight gain in children older than two years.
 Poor weight gain in children younger than two years and short stature are discussed separately.
-(See "Etiology and evaluation of failure to thrive (undernutrition) in children younger than two years" and "Failure to thrive (undernutrition) in children younger than two years: Management" and "Causes of short stature" and "Diagnostic approach to children and adolescents with short stature".)
+(See "Failure to thrive (undernutrition) in children younger than two years: Etiology and evaluation" and "Failure to thrive (undernutrition) in children younger than two years: Management" and "Causes of short stature" and "Diagnostic approach to children and adolescents with short stature".)

 Weight gain follows a predictable course from infancy through adolescence.
 Height and weight should be assessed routinely and compared with antecedent measurements.

 Whenever significant voluntary or involuntary weight loss occurs as described below, or when the rate of weight gain varies from the previously established pattern, there is cause for concern.
 Any deviation in the pattern of weight gain, when compared with the standardized growth curves from the National Center for Health Statistics (NCHS) (figure 1A-B) should be evaluated.

 - Gahagan S. Failure to thrive: a consequence of undernutrition.
 Pediatr Rev 2006; 27:e1.

 - Motil KJ, Phillips SM, Conkin CA. Nutritional Assessment.
 In: Pediatric Gastrointestinal and Liver Disease.
 Pathophysiology, Diagnosis, Management, 3rd, Wyllie R, Hyams JS, Kay M (Eds), Elsevier, London 2006. p.1095.